 Mrs Robina Burton stepped down in October as Clerk and Responsible Financial Officer after 30 years’ service to the village and Parish Council.
 We send her our Congratulations on reaching such a landmark and our heartfelt thanks for her dedication, as well as very best wishes for a happy, healthy and well deserved rest.

 We are delighted to announce the appointment of Susanna Gowlett as her replacement.
-Susie lives in the village and we are sure she will be a great asset to the Parish Council.
-She joined us on January 4th 2021, working 8 hours a week.
-We are all very much looking forward to welcoming her to our team.
+She joined us on January 4th 2021.
+Susie works 10 hours a week.
+She lives in the village and is already a great asset to the Parish Council team.

 We receive an annual precept from our share of council tax collected.